Oatmeal Bars—A Nature Valley copycat! Soft-baked, thick, and chewy with peanut butter flavor and peanut butter chips.

 Oatmeal Bars Ingredients

-• Peanut Butter Chips: They add a fun element, but you can replace them with nuts or dark chocolate chips for a healthier option.
+• Peanut Butter Chips: Swap with dark chocolate chips for a different flavor.

 Quick Tip